 Also, by saving together, you can gather larger funds than either could do alone.

 Consider your shared income needs: Your retirement plan needs to fund both of your living costs and requirements.
 Consider the lifestyle adjustments either of you is ready to make.
 Knowing your lifestyle expectations and needs will help you build realistic budgets.

 Estimate how much amount of money can cover your joint spending.
 Factor in inflation and healthcare expenses.
-Then aim to ensure a guaranteed income.
+Then aim to ensure a regular income.
 It will help you continue your preferred lifestyle after your working years.

 Preferably don’t retire together: Unless there are health complications, spacing out your retirement can bring financial benefits.
-One partner's continued earnings lets you can add more funds into your retirement kitty.
+One partner's continued earnings lets you add more funds into your retirement kitty.

 Moreover, retirement can bring lots of cutbacks to your life.
 The changes can become difficult to handle and take time to adjust to.

 Not thinking as a team when it comes to money: Having separate assets has its financial advantages.
 But in retirement planning, you should view your resources as household funds.
 Coordinating and having synergy as far as your investments are concerned can give better outcomes.
 Planning together can help you select the right investment options and maximise returns.

 Selecting a single life pension plan: Opting for a pension plan to secure a regular income during your retirement is one of the wisest decisions you can take for your retirement planning.
 But sometimes people aren’t aware of the joint life option in a pension plan.
 The joint life option in a pension plan proves to be really beneficial for retired couples if you meet with an unfortunate event then the pension still continues for your spouse.
 This ensures that your spouse receives a regular income even after your absence.